 Program participants can receive personal care and assistance with their activities of daily living.
 Additional benefits may include homemaker support, delivered meals, and assistance for home modifications to improve a home’s safety and accessibility.
 Please make note: Not all benefits are available in all living settings.

-Functional Ability - Persons 65 and older qualify if they require nursing home care.
+Persons 65 and older qualify if they require nursing home care.
 Persons 18-64 qualify if they have a formal designation of disabled by the Social Security Administration.

 SD State residents whose finances are above these limits can sometimes still qualify for Medicaid by re-organizing the structure of their resources.
 Read more about this option.

-South Dakota does not offer a Medically Needy pathway into Medicaid.
+Please note that South Dakota does not offer a Medically Needy pathway into Medicaid.

-Each applicant receives an Individual Care Plan (ICP) in which his or her needs and the services to fulfill those needs are specified.
+Each applicant receives an Individual Care Plan in which his or her needs and the services to fulfill those needs are specified.
 Potential benefits include the following:

 Rapid City – 855-315-1986